anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2016-09-30-learning-shapeless-hlists.md

 Now, the length of `HNil` is `_0` in `Length.Aux[L <: HNil, _0]`.
 The input type is `L` and the output is `_0`.
 The length of `H :: T` given `T <: HList` is `Succ[N]`, where `N` is bound by `Length.Aux[T, N]`.

+# Conclusion
 This concludes a brief overview of Shapeless' `HList`s.
+Main points covered:

+- Shapeless makes programs more type-safe, hence decreasing the risk of bugs.
+- Syntax of the `HList`'s operations is defined in the `HListOps` trait, and each operation method is implemented via a type class.
+- Type classes are available via `implicit def`s of the companion objects of their traits.
+- The result type of the operations of a type class resolved in this manner is computed during compile time.
+- Often `implicit def`s themselves require other implicits, and the resolution goes in multiple levels.
+This allows inductive definitions of both runtime value computations and compile time type computations.

 In the next article, I will cover Shapeless polymorphic functions, their architecture and how they can be used with `HList`s.